Housing Stabilization Program Coordinator/IFA

 - Ability to plan, organize, prioritize and multi-task.

-- Flexible, proactive, adaptable and able to work in a fast-paced, changing environment.
+- Flexible, proactive, adaptable and able to work in a fast-paced, changing environment; able to travel throughout county.

 - Strong computer skills with a willingness to learn new programs and databases.